-The compact spare tire saves space in your luggage compartment, and its lighter weight helps to improve fuel economy and permits easier installation in case of a flat tire.
 The compact spare tire can be used many times, if necessary.
 It has tread life of up to 4800 km (3000 miles) depending on road conditions and your driving habits.
 When tread wear indicators appear on the tire, replace the tire.